This quick and easy Bombay potato curry soup is incredibly creamy, savoury, tangy and packed with all vegan plant-based curry spices and flavours.

 Extra chilli flakes are welcomed by those who love their curries nice and spicy.

-Leftover potato soup will become very thick so if necessary add a splash of water, veggie stock or plant milk and reheat in a non-stick pan until piping hot.
+Leftover soup will become very thick so if necessary add a splash of water, veggie stock or plant-based milk, or canned coconut milk, and reheat in a non-stick pot until piping hot.
 Stir frequently whilst reheating.
+Or reheat using a microwave until piping hot.

 * Leftovers can be frozen in individual portions and enjoyed for a quick lunch or dinner.